sampsyo/bril/docs/tools/bench.md

 * `fact`: Prints the factorial of *n*, computing it recursively.
 * `factors`: Print the factors of the *n* using the [trial division][trialdivision] method.
 * `fib`: Calculate the *n*th Fibonacci number by allocating and filling an [array](../lang/memory.md) of numbers up to that point.
+* `filter`: Filter records from a single table based on a condition.
 * `fizz-buzz`: The infamous [programming test][fizzbuzz].
 * `fnv1-hash`: Compute the [Fowler-Noll-Vo hash function](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) of an integer array.
 * `function_call`: For benchmarking the overhead of simple function calls.